browniefed/react-native-animation-book/INTERPOLATION.md

 <Animated.View style={{transform: [{scale: scaleAndFlipOnReverse}]}} />
 ```

-So assume a user is dragging a sqaure, and if the square is moved from the `0` postion to `100` then it will quickly scale the the square from `.1` to `2` ( double its full size) and stop.
+So assume a user is dragging a square, and if the square is moved from the `0` postion to `100` then it will quickly scale the square from `.1` to `2` \( double its full size\) and stop.
-However if we go in the reverse direction and drag it back from `100` down to `0` positin and then beyond it will continue to scale down and to a negative value eventually.
+However if we go in the reverse direction and drag it back from `100` down to `0` position and then beyond it will continue to scale down and to a negative value eventually.
 This will cause it to flip!
-This is showing that when we hit our top level (moving to the right) it will `clamp` and then moving downwards (towars the left) it will just extend and grow.
+This is showing that when we hit our top level \(moving to the right\) it will `clamp` and then moving downwards \(towars the left\) it will just extend and grow.

 ![Extrapolate Animation](images/ExtrapolateAnimation.gif)